hwoehri/UserCode/Pol2011/macros/README.txt

 CopyTreeEntries.C.
 This macro loops again over the same pT and y bins and adds to the previously created output file (data_Ups_rap1_pT1.root) the TLorentzVectors of the 2 leptons, specific to that pT and y bin.
+It furthermore, calculates the width of the L and R sideband windows and projects corresponding events into the L and R (cosTheta,phi) 2D histos.